mags0ft/hle-eval-ollama/README.md

     <img alt="GitHub Actions Workflow Status" src="https://img.shields.io/github/actions/workflow/status/mags0ft/hle-eval-ollama/pylint.yml?style=for-the-badge&logo=python&labelColor=%231e1e1e" />
 </p>

+_Want to see how your favorite local LLMs fair against Humanity's Last Exam?
+What difference quantizations may make?_

 This repo aims to **allow anyone to get up and running with [Humanity's Last Exam](https://lastexam.ai/) (or similar benchmarks!) and Ollama locally**.

 The official repo with evaluation scripts by HLE is notoriously hard to use, only lightly documented and merely made to work with the OpenAI API.
 While Ollama exposes an OpenAI API compatible endpoint, this project aims for a two-way approach, featuring both a pure, Ollama-agnostic API implementation and an OpenAI API compatible backend to show what's possible.